 7

-If you need to make a claim, your insurer will require documentation.
-Keep all medical receipts, police reports (for theft), boarding passes, and booking confirmations.
-Take photos of damaged luggage or belongings.
-Contact your insurer's 24/7 assistance line as soon as possible after an incident.
+Keep all medical receipts, police reports, boarding passes, booking confirmations, and photos of damaged items.
+Contact your insurer's 24/7 emergency assistance line as soon as possible after any incident.

 Frequently Asked Questions